Colonel general: Hungary

+The rank of vezérezredes (lit.
+'Chief regimental commander') is still used in Hungary.
+The rank replaced the ranks of gyalogsági tábornok (general of infantry), lovassági tábornok (general of cavalry), and táborszernagy (general of artillery) in the early 1940s.

+Since 1991, vezérezredes has been the highest rank in the Hungarian Defence Forces, and is officially translated as General.

 Czechoslovakia

-The rank of colonel general (generálplukovník) was created in the Czechoslovak army in 1950; it was dropped after the 1993 dissolution of the state.
+The rank of colonel general (generálplukovník) was created in the Czechoslovak army in 1950, and dropped after the 1993 dissolution of the state.

-Egypt

-The Egyptian Army uses a rank that translates as "colonel general".
-It is equal to the rank of 4-star or "full" general.
-Colonel general is, however, junior to the rank of field marshal and is an honorary distinction usually held only by defense ministers.

 France

 In the French Army, under the Ancien régime, the officer in nominal command of all the regiments of a particular branch of service (i. e. infantry, cavalry, dragoons, Swiss troops, etc.) was known as the colonel general.
 This was not a rank, but an office of the Crown.